 Symfony provides support for YAML, PHP, and XML.
 Before using Symfony services, you need to register yourself in the Symfony account as it requires you to declare the service.
 Whereas Laravel supports PHP only and it has only manual support for factories and decorators.
 In Laravel, you don’t need to register any service.

 Symfony is not easy to use as it requires a good knowledge of object-oriented programming, which makes it less accessible to a larger number of developers.
 Those who have already used Symfony admit that as there are more options in Symfony to create a website but it is a little bit hard to deal.
 You can hire a dedicated PHP developer for using the Symfony framework.

 Alternatively, Laravel is easy to use as it does not contain any object-oriented programming concept.
 It is beneficial to handle small enterprises.

-Although both PHP framework are good, it’s your choice which you want to choose.
-If you are developing a large project and have professional PHP developer then you may go for Symfony framework.
+Although both PHP framework is good, it’s your choice which you want to choose.
+If you are developing a large project and have a professional PHP developer then you may go for the Symfony framework.